piprate/json-gold/README.md

 ## Inspiration ##

-This implementation was heavily influenced by [JSONLD-Java](https://github.com/jsonld-java/jsonld-java) with some techniques borrowed from [PyLD](https://github.com/digitalbazaar/pyld) and [gojsonld](https://github.com/linkeddata/gojsonld).
-Big thank you to the contributors of the forementioned libraries for figuring out implementation details of the core algorithms.
+This implementation was influenced by [Ruby JSON-LD reader/writer](https://github.com/ruby-rdf/json-ld), [JSONLD-Java](https://github.com/jsonld-java/jsonld-java) with some techniques borrowed from [PyLD](https://github.com/digitalbazaar/pyld) and [gojsonld](https://github.com/linkeddata/gojsonld).
+Big thank you to the contributors of the aforementioned libraries for figuring out implementation details of the core algorithms.

 ## History ##